Majildian/School-Projects/README.md

 CS-330 3D Scene and Design Decisions - A visualization of a table with gardening tools on it, created in C++ with OpenGL, as well as a design decisions document.

+CS-320 Summary and Reflections Report - A simple contact model and service, as well as tests for each.
+Also contains a summary and reflection on my experience writing several model/service pairs similar to the examples.

 Each project contains a README with more detailed information.